 What To See At Palomar Mountain

 Bird watchers will find many species to view throughout Palomar Mountain State Park.
 From the Dark-eyed Junco, the Northern Rough-winged Swallow, to the Yellow-rumped Warbler and the Western Screech-Owl, there are a wide range of fine feathered friends.
 Those who prefer creatures of the sea will appreciate the fishing options available within the park.
 Doane Pond is stocked with plenty of trout.
 Other fish inhabitants are bluegill, bullhead and channel catfish.
-No fee is required, simply a valid California fishing license.
+A valid California fishing license is required.

 Before You Go